LACMIP/emu/docs/_documentation/typecollection.md

  *Field* | *On the Invert.
 Paleo. tab...*
    --- | ---
     *Type Status* | Refers to the most important status conferred upon a type specimen.
-(See "[What kinds of types are there?](https://www.iczn.org/outreach/faqs/#faq-4)" according to the ICZN.)
-In the LACMIP type collection, type status priorty ranks as follows: **1, most important:** holotypes, syntypes, lectotypes, neotypes; **2:** paratypes, paralectotypes, allotypes; and **3, least important:** hypotypes, figured and unfigured.
-It in the unlikely event that this value is incorrect, use the dropdown and select the most important kind of type listed the *IP Pubications* table.
+In the unlikely event that this value is incorrect, use the dropdown and select the most important kind of type listed the *IP Pubications* table: **1, most important:** holotypes, syntypes, lectotypes, neotypes; **2:** paratypes, paralectotypes, allotypes; and **3, least important:** hypotypes, figured and unfigured.
     *Collection* | Value should always be "TYPE".
     *Project* | If blank, choose "IMLS".
-    *Original Nature* | *Ignore this field.* The default value is "body fossil".
+    *Original Nature* | ***Ignore this field.*** The default value is "body fossil".
 This information will be updated at a later time.
-    *Anatomy* | *Ignore this field.* The default value is "shell(s)".
+    *Anatomy* | ***Ignore this field.*** The default value is "shell(s)".
 This information will be updated at a later time.
     *Lot Remarks* | You will only enter information into this field if you find a lot with a [missing]({{ site.baseurl }}/assets/images/catalogue_missing.png) specimen or a specimen [on loan]({{ site.baseurl }}/assets/images/catalogue_loan.png).
 See *Disposition* for more information on missing and loaned lots.

-## Complete publication history
+## III.
+Verify publication history

+{% include figure image_path="/assets/images/catalogue_ippublications.png" alt="screenshot of the Invert.
+Paleo. tab's search form in the Catalogue module" caption="Screenshot highlighting the *IP Publications* table on the Invert.
+Paleo. tab." %}

+Specimens from the LACMIP collections are designated as types when they are cited in publications, and we track this information in the *IP Publications* table.
+Comprehensive documentation for adding and editing information in this table is available under the explanation for the [Invert.
+Paleo. tab]({{ site.baseurl }}/documentation/catalogue/#invert-paleo-tab) (follow the link and scroll down to *IP Publications*).

+If a publication is not listed in the *IP Publications* table, it will need to be attached from the Bibliography module.
+To do so, search for the publication by typing in a few key words from the title and one or last names from the author list and press tab.

+If the publication is not found, search the [Bibliography module]({{ site.baseurl }}/documentation/bibliography/) to be sure it does not exist.
+The search form in the Bibliography module functions the same way as the search form in the Catalogue module.

+TIP: If you need to create a new Bibliography record, search for an existing one from the same journal and use it as a template for the new record using ditto.
+{: .notice--warning}

+More on how LACMIP types are cited, and the history of our specimen numbers, can be found [here]({{ site.baseurl }}/documentation/citing/).
+{: .notice--warning}

     *IP Publications* | <img src="{{ site.baseurl }}/assets/images/catalogue_IPpublications.png" alt="" width="500"/>{: .align-center} Refer to the explanation for [IP Publications]({{ site.baseurl }}/documentation/catalogue/#invert-paleo-tab) for the most updated, authoritative information on how to complete this table.
 If a new Bibliography record needs to be attached or created, consult the [Bibliography](#bibliography) workflow.